plant projects

 Tea-tree planter

 LuLin Teas have been huge supporters of The UP Garden since early days.
 When this Forest Gate business asked if they could grow tea here to help with demonstration workshops, we jumped at the chance!
-The contents of one of our long planters were not doing well so all salvageable plants were transplanted around the Yard by our volunteers.
-Then they emptied it of the existing compost/sand/soil mix (topping up other planters), and filled it with ericaceous soil instead.
-LuLin Teas donated four tea trees, and did the honours by planting and watering them.
+LuLin Teas donated four tea trees, and did the honours by planting them in ericaceous soil, and watering them.

 We added a net barrier to protect them from cheeky foxes and cats.
 Once they're less vulnerable, we can remove the barrier.
 When they get to 'tea-bush size' (although all tea plants are actually trees), the planter will only accommodate two, but we have started with four to give us more chance of success.